Secure Sophos Firewall Logs for Support and Analysis

 - Select Advanced Shell.

-- Confirm access if the firewall shows an additional prompt.
+- Confirm access if the firewall displays an additional query.

-After login, the shell is available and the log files can be archived.
+After logging in, you are on the firewall’s shell.
+From there, the log files can be archived.

-For more complex issues, normal logs may not be enough.
-In that case, it can be useful to enable debug logging for the affected service before archiving.
-The section Debug log explains how this works.
+For more complex problems, the normal logs may not be sufficient.
+In this case, it may be useful to enable a debug log for the affected service before archiving.
+How this works is described in the section Enable Debug Log Specifically.

 df -h /var

-Then create a compressed archive from the /log directory:
+Then create a compressed archive with the files from the /log directory:

 tar -cvzf /var/Sophos-Firewall-Logs.tar.gz -C / log